-The citizens of Avon are very well educated compared to the average community in the nation: 36.86% of adults in Avon have a bachelor's degree or even advanced degree.
+The education level of Avon citizens is very high relative to the national average among all cities (21.84%): 34.54% of adults in Avon have a bachelor's degree or even advanced degree.

 The people who call Avon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Avon residents report their race to be White, followed by Asian.
 Important ancestries of people in Avon include German, Italian, English, and Polish.